check-spelling-sandbox/azure-cli/doc/microsoft_graph_client.md

 # `GraphClient` - Microsoft Graph API client

 Azure CLI has been migrated to Microsoft Graph API for Azure Active Directory operations.
-A lightweight client `azure.cli.command_modules.role._msgrpah.GraphClient` is developed for calling Microsoft Graph API.
+A lightweight client `azure.cli.command_modules.role._msgraph.GraphClient` is developed for calling Microsoft Graph API.

 ## Create a `GraphClient` instance